10 Lista breve de alternativas a Basecamp

 - Gestionas proyectos complejos con dependencias

-- Necesitas controles de permisos más granulares
+- Necesitas controles de permisos más detallados

 - Tu organización tiene requisitos estrictos de residencia de datos

-Características clave de Basecamp
+Funciones principales de Basecamp

-- Chat grupal (Campfire): Comunícate al instante con tu equipo mediante el chat grupal integrado, reduciendo la necesidad de herramientas de mensajería externas.
+- Chat grupal (Campfire): Comunícate al instante con tu equipo mediante el chat grupal integrado, reduciendo la necesidad de utilizar herramientas de mensajería externas.